 - 1. All participating mariners must wear a personal floatation device (PFD) in the water, near the water, or on a dock.
-If you are testing a boat in a controlled location (such as a bathtub), a PFD is not required. - 2.
+If you are testing a boat in a controlled location (such as a bathtub), a PFD is not required, but an adult should be present. - 2.
 Animals cannot occupy a boat. - 3.
-Sunken or discarded boats must be recycled if possible.
-Some parts of your boat may not be recyclable.
-Please check online guidelines for what can and cannot be recycled. - 4.
-You must have a means of recovering your vessel, after launch, from the surface of the water, or, if your vessel sinks, from Davy Jones' Locker. - 5.
-Most importantly, HAVE FUN!!
+Sunken or discarded boats must be recycled if possible. - 4.
+You must have a means of recovering your vessel after launch, from the surface of the water, or, if your vessel sinks, from Davy Jones' Locker. - 5.
+Most importantly, HAVE FUN!
 Participants are expected to maintain the decorum and dignity expected of a yachtsperson.
 Inappropriate behavior at the discretion of the Recycle Regatta team will not be permitted and will disqualify your entry.